JasperFx/wolverine/docs/guide/durability/efcore.md

 <!-- endSnippet -->

 ::: tip
-Wolverine (really Lamar) can detect that your handler method uses a `DbContext` if it's a method argument, a dependency of any service injected as a method argument, or a dependency of any service injected as a constructor argument of the handler class.
+When using the opt in `Handlers.AutoApplyTransactions()` option, Wolverine (really Lamar) can detect that your handler method uses a `DbContext` if it's a method argument, a dependency of any service injected as a method argument, or a dependency of any service injected as a constructor argument of the handler class.
 :::